Teacher photo montage

 • Twice-monthly Tuesday evening meetings held via teleconference

-• 1 observation of the full 7-day Hoffman Process in Petaluma, CA with Director of Teacher Training
+• 1 observation of the full 7-day Hoffman Process in Petaluma, CA or Caroline, Alberta (travel, food & lodging are covered by the Institute)

 • Logistics Support role for a full 7-day Hoffman Process at one of our retreat sites (travel, food & lodging are covered by the Institute)